NEC 220.87 for EV Chargers: Using Recorded Demand in a Service-Load Check (2026)

 - Headroom: 62.9A available.

 The 220.87 actual-demand method does know.
 The utility meter has been recording 15-minute interval averages for a year, and the worst 15-minute interval is the peak.
-In almost every occupied dwelling, the real peak is lower than the calculated estimate for three reasons:
+It can differ from the calculated estimate for several reasons:

 - Diversity.
 No occupied house runs every appliance simultaneously.
 The dryer, the range, the AC compressor, and the water heater do not all hit their peak in the same 15-minute window.
 220.82 partially accounts for diversity with the 40 percent remainder factor; 220.87 measures the diversity directly.